 Centrally located in the beautiful royal state of Rajasthan, Jaipur is one of the most beautiful largest cities in India holding the title of Capital City of Rajasthan.
-Evoking the royal family (that once ruled the region), Jaipur is most popularly called as the Pink City for its trademark building colour.
-At the centre of the stately street grid, you will see the opulent, collonaded City Palace Complex – full of gardens, courtyards and museums that are that are the part of its royal residence.
+Evoking the royal family (that once ruled the region), Jaipur is most popularly called the Pink City for its trademark building colour.
+At the centre of the stately street grid, you will see the opulent, collonaded City Palace Complex – full of gardens, courtyards and museums that are part of its royal residence.
 The beautiful city is also emerging good popularity as an industrial hub for having a number of big brands in its industrial area.
 Mansarovar Industrial area is considered to be one of the largest industrial areas in Asia.
 It is the land of palaces, forts, lakes, Maharajas, alluring architecture, Rajput Culture, Glorious past and lifestyle in which you will see the touch of royal life.

 What is the Best Time to Visit Jaipur?

 The best time to visit Jaipur or to book your Jaipur tour packages is from October to March.
 Weather conditions are in tourism favour and provide you cool climate and pleasant weather to enjoy a day trip.